The Downstream Effects of Israel’s “Terrorist” Designation on Human Rights Defenders in the US

 The Israeli government announced in October that it had designated six leading Palestinian human rights groups as terrorist organizations.
 The decision has sent shock waves through Palestine and the broader human rights community globally.
-The evidence is deep and deepening that the basis of the allegations is thin, and that the Israeli government has attempted to do directly what it previously sought to persuade European governments to do – isolate and criminalize the groups on the basis of weak evidence.
+The evidence is deep and deepening that the basis of the allegations is thin, and that the Israeli government has attempted to do directly what it previously failed to persuade European governments to do – isolate and criminalize the groups on the basis of weak evidence.

 As a lawyer I represent individuals in the United States who have been wrongly placed on bloated terrorist lists and Palestinian rights advocates sued under flimsy theories of terrorist affiliation.
 My clients and I are too familiar with the extreme harms that can flow from baseless or even retaliatory allegations of affiliation with terrorism, including surveillance, travel restrictions, deportation or visa denials, stigmatization, and financial and political isolation, in addition of course to the lingering threat of criminal prosecution.
 That harm is not just to the listed organizations, their employees, their families, and communities.
 The broad chilling effect these listings could have on the human rights sector, the Palestine advocacy community, as well as academics, journalists, and particularly funders, cannot be overstated.
 That chilling effect – in particular on funders – is arguably the purpose of the Israeli’s declarations.
 This is reflected in the language of the orders themselves, which contain minimal information about the factual allegations against the organizations, but which specifically highlight the funding they receive from European countries.